Guide to Capital Markets Tribunal Proceedings

 How are evidence and authorities dealt with at a virtual hearing?

-The Parties should confer and discuss in advance of the hearing whether witness testimony will be provided in writing or orally, and, if applicable, how witnesses will be provided copies of any documents to which they will be asked to refer to in their oral testimony.
+The parties should confer and discuss in advance of the hearing whether witness testimony will be provided in writing or orally, and, if applicable, how witnesses will be provided copies of any documents to which they will be asked to refer to in their oral testimony.

-The Protocol for E-Hearings in Appendix A of the Practice Guideline provides guidance on the preparation of electronic hearing briefs of documents the parties may refer to during a hearing.
-The Document ID column of the Index File (list of documents in the hearing brief) should contain hyperlinks to the documents in the hearing brief.
+Appendix K of the Rules of Procedure provides guidance on the preparation of books of documents containing documents the parties may refer to during a merits hearing in an enforcement proceeding.
+The DocumentID column of the Index File (which is a list of documents in the book of documents) should contain hyperlinks to the documents in the book of documents.
 Upon request, the Registrar will provide a guide to hyperlinking documents.
+See Appendix M of the Rules of Procedure.

 Parties wishing to have the Registrar assist with sharing documents should arrange this with the Registrar in advance.